 Last Updated on

-These maple orange chicken wings are messy to eat but are worth the cleanup!
+These maple orange chicken wings are messy to eat but are worth the cleanup.
 I glazed them with a sticky sauce made from maple syrup, orange juice, salt, butter, cloves and some crushed red pepper flakes.
-Sweet, sour, salty and spicy – delicious!
+Sweet, sour, salty and spicy!

 How to make maple orange chicken wings:

-You start by heating your oven to 400 degrees F. and then you pat your chicken wings nicely dry with a paper towel (this step is important because only dry wings will get nice and crispy).
+Start by heating your oven to 400 degrees F., then pat your chicken wings nicely dry with a paper towel (this step is important because only dry wings will get nice and crispy).